 In 2012, Southern Wine & Spirits of Arizona participated as an official corporate sponsor during the annual Professional Golf Association (PGA) competition known as the Waste Management Thunderbird Phoenix Open.
-The PGA’s Thunderbird Phoenix Open collectively raised more than $5.5 million, all earmarked for a variety of charitable organizations across the state, according to Mike Reina, Director of Marketing, Southern Wine & Spirits of Arizona.
+The PGA’s Thunderbird Phoenix Open ended on August 27 and sponsors, including Southern, collectively raised more than $5.5 million, all earmarked for a variety of charitable organizations across the state, according to Mike Reina, Director of Marketing, Southern Wine & Spirits of Arizona.
 One of only 55 “Thunderbirds” – a group of 55 major corporate sponsors of this PGA Tour event – Southern is proud to be counted among this set of key supporters, said Mr. Reina.

-According to Mr. Reina, “In addition to our official sponsorship support at the Open, we also sponsored specific events during the Open, each of which also helps to raise funds for a wide range of community-based non-profits and charitable organizations.
-Echoing the sentiments of Michael Jahn, Mr. Reina said, “We are very proud to be part of this great annual golfing event, supporting many worthy groups in Arizona, and we plan on being a sponsor in 2013 as well.”
-The 2013 Waste Management Phoenix Open, known as “The Greatest Show on Grass,” will be held at the TPC Scottsdale from January 28th to February 3rd, 2013.
+According to Mr. Reina, “In addition to our official sponsorship support at the Open, we also sponsored specific events during the Open, each of which also help to raise funds for a wide range community-based non-profits and charitable organizations.
+Echoing the sentiments M